SAML Identity Provider Integration

 Integration Mode

 SAML authentication is integrated into the standard OpenID4VCI credential issuance pipeline.
-When a credential_constructor entry has auth_method: saml, the OID4VCI consent step redirects the user to the SAML IdP.
-After successful authentication, the SAML assertion attributes are transformed into credential claims via the credential_mappings configuration, and the standard OID4VCI token/credential flow continues.
+When a data source scope has auth_provider: saml, the OID4VCI consent step redirects the user to the SAML IdP.
+After successful authentication, the SAML assertion attributes are normalized via attribute_mapping and then used to construct the credential (for assertion data sources) or to perform an identity lookup (for datastore data sources), and the standard OID4VCI token/credential flow continues.

 This means SAML-authenticated credentials benefit from the same DPoP binding, token lifecycle, and wallet protocol support as every other auth method.

-The credential_mappings key under apigw.saml must match the credential_constructor key for the credential type.
-For example, if the constructor key is diploma, the mapping key must also be diploma.
+The scope key under apigw.data_sources must match the key in common.credential_metadata.
+For example, if credential metadata defines pid, the data source scope must also be pid.

 Configuration